PublicCodeRobin/assesment-beeronthego/README.md

 If it happens you can open the app from another IP on a mobile hotspot for example.

 ## Notes about code:
-Starting the project I wanted to have as little surprises as possible since I've already had some problems with the search of a free Geocoding API.
+Starting the project I wanted to have as little surprises as possible.
+I already had some with the search of a free Geocoding API and that sucked up quite some time.
-This made me make the following concessions:
+To keep up the speed I did these things:
+- I sticked to class-based components (for stateful components) for now.
-- Using chakra-ui instead of styled components with a library for a quick setup
+- Picked chakra-ui over styled components with a library for a quick setup...
-- I'm more familiar with class based components, so I've used that for the ones that need state-management
-- I've experimented to move to hooks/context in the codebase.
-I've realized that would make things quite a bit easier...
-Learning point for me next time.
-Context might be a bit overkill for now tough.
+  Rebass seemed a bit outdated looking at the last human commit, and I couldn't make it run in the project.

+## One more thing about shopfinder logic
+- I Experimented to move the shopfinder logic to another component with context (and hooks).
+This would be better when a Google Maps overview comes in later.
+But to keep myself at the timebox I've decided not to continue this path.